 - 1. Turn off the water to the water pump.

-- Aim the handgun hose in to the fill cap opening on the anti-freeze tank or to the quick coupling if equipped.
+- 2. Attach the handgun hose to the quick coupling.

 - Operate the water pump at low speed until all the anti-freeze has been pumped from the system.
 This should only take a few seconds.

 - 4. Shut down the water pump.

 - 5. The water system is now ready for use.